substationworm/UFSM-CT-DESP-UFSM00741/Syllabus/Syllabus.md

 ## ✅ Grading Criteria

 - The final course grade will be determined based on students' weighted performance in the following categories:
-    - ❗ Homeworks: 50%.
+    - ❗ Homeworks: 20%.
     - ❗ Projects: 30%.
-    - ❗ Capture the flag (CTF) test: 20%.
+    - ❗ Capture the flag (CTF) tests: 50%.
 - Each graded activity will be evaluated on a 100-point scale.
 Homework assignments may include open-ended questions, multiple-choice questions, and true-or-false statements.
 Additionally, they may incorporate practical activities, particularly simulations and studies conducted in virtualized environments, structured as CTF-style challenges.
 - Throughout the course, at least one project is required, with an ideal goal of completing two: one based on simulated industrial environments and another involving laboratory experiments.
-Finally, at the end of the semester, an optional CTF test will be administered, covering the entire course content.
+- CTF tests will also be administered, featuring real-world problems through a series of challenges.
+These activities are designed to strengthen students' competencies in OT-ICS, as well as in programming, digital forensics, reverse engineering, problem-solving, and teamwork (for group-based assessments).
 - To pass the course, students must achieve a minimum score of 70 points.
 Those who do not meet this requirement will have the opportunity to take an final exam, which will assess all course topics.

 ### ✍️ Attendance Policy